sasjs/server.sasjs.io/docs/permissions.md

 ---
 layout: article
 title: Permissions
-og_description: Permissions in SASjs are enabled when `MODE=server`.
+og_desc: Permissions in SASjs are enabled when `MODE=server`.
 Rules do not apply to admin users.
 Rules can be at GROUP or USER level.
 og_image: /img/uri-access.png
 ---